NetworkManager/NetworkManager/docs/internal/daemon.md

  - *DbusManager*: creates a connection to the system D-Bus instance and allows exporting objects

- - *SleepMonitor*: gets notifications for sleep and wake events by registering to the available subsystem provided by the distro such as systemd-logind or ConsoleKit.
+ - *PowerMonitor*: gets notifications for sleep and wake events by registering to the available subsystem provided by the distro such as systemd-logind or ConsoleKit.